BestTimesToVisit.com Logo

 transport

-Renting a car is highly recommended for exploring beyond the main tourist hubs, especially for accessing volcanic landscapes or secluded beaches.
-Book in advance, particularly during peak season, and be aware that some smaller island roads can be narrow and winding – a small, economical car is often best.
+Renting a car is almost essential for exploring beyond the main tourist hubs, especially on islands like La Palma or El Hierro.
+Book in advance, particularly during peak season, and be aware that some smaller roads can be narrow and winding – a smaller car is often easier to manage.

 culture

-Embrace the 'siesta' culture, especially in smaller towns.
-Many shops and businesses close for a few hours in the afternoon (roughly 2-5 PM), so plan your errands accordingly.
-It's a great excuse to enjoy a leisurely lunch or a dip in the ocean!
+Embrace the 'siesta' culture, especially in smaller towns outside the main resorts; many shops and businesses close for a few hours in the afternoon (roughly 2-5 PM).
+Plan your shopping or errands around these times, or focus on beach activities during the hottest part of the day.

 food